 American Graduate Day, September 22, 2012, was an unprecedented broadcast and outreach event dedicated to engaging the country around the dropout crisis.
 MPB participated in this event with a 7-hour broadcast of the American Graduate television programming and additional radio support.

-On November 13, 2012, MPB will host another summit, Stop the Drop-Let’s Make it Happen.
-This summit is funded through a grant from the Corporation for Public Broadcasting (CPB).
-There will be a special place on the agenda for the “Can I Kick It?”
+In 2012 and 2013, MPB hosted another summit, Stop the Drop-Let’s Make it Happen.
+This summit was funded through a grant from the Corporation for Public Broadcasting (CPB).
+There was a special place on the agenda for the “Can I Kick It?”
 Crews to present their videos and share experiences.
 Breakout sessions will provide discussion opportunities on various topics.
 A panel discussion will wrap up the summit.
 The panel is made up of public officials and educators versed on the dropout situation.